Cynary/debian6.01/README.md

 **BE VERY CAREFUL MAKING CHANGES LIKE THIS**.
 A small mistake during development caused the system to delete every user in the system along with every home directory.
 The original draft for this project lived in that original system.
 The files were all recovered thanks to file recovery programs but it was an unpleasant experience.

 The current login flow looks like:
 If local login fails, but kerberos login succeeds create a new user, along with a home directory for the user. (createUser and pam_mkhomedir do this).
-There is also a fix done to their kerberos tickets so that this new user can use them (fixKRBTickets does this).
 When a logout happens, as long as it's not one of the specified system users (root, alpha, or beta), then the user gets deleted along with all their files. (this is done in cleanUser).

 ### Skeleton home directory